 - A Medical and First Aid Policy.
 Medical needs, including medicinal information, are obtained initially through the admission form and parents are encouraged to update the school as appropriate.
-The Headteacher requires prior written agreement before any medication can be administered by staff and the child must have a care plan written following a meeting with the parent and medical coordinator.
-For severe long-term conditions that require long-term medication that can be self-administered e.g. asthma inhalers, the child must have a care plan written following a meeting with the parent and medical coordinator.
-For short-term illnesses that require short-term medication, these cannot generally be administered by school staff or the pupil.
-If necessary, parents are permitted to bring medication into the school to enable parental administration of the medication. - Fresh drinking water available at all times. - Specific dietary needs recorded and acted upon when required. - A first aider accessible at all times and a record of accidents/injuries is kept. - A Health and Safety Policy and procedures which cover identifying, reporting and dealing with accidents/near-misses, hazards and faulty equipment. - A Fire and Emergency Policy.
+The Headteacher requires prior written agreement before any medication can be administered by staff and the child must have a care plan written following a meeting with the parent and medical coordinator. - Fresh drinking water available at all times. - Specific dietary needs recorded and acted upon when required. - A first aider accessible at all times and a record of accidents/injuries is kept. - A Health and Safety Policy and procedures which cover identifying, reporting and dealing with accidents/near-misses, hazards and faulty equipment. - A Fire and Emergency Policy.
 Evacuation and lockdown procedures are practised regularly. - A Code of Conduct, stating how mobile phones and cameras are to be used and stored securely whilst children are in the setting.
-Cameras that are used in school must not be used for staff own personal use.
+Phones and cameras that are used in school must not be used for staff own personal use.